Welcome to Florida Corporate- A Division of Blue Planet Offices, Inc. --

 Why Florida?

 A corporation is a legal person, a separate entity, in the eyes of the law.
-It can build its own credit, own property and do all the things a legal person can do.
+It can build its own credit, own property and do all the things a natural person can do.
 If the corporation fails or goes bankrupt, your personal assets are protected.
 There are some exceptions.
 If you use the corporation to engage in fraud, it is possible the corporate veil can be pierced and you and other officers can be held personally liable.
 If you fail to hold annual stockholder meetings, keep minutes and so forth, it is possible to pierce the corporation veil.
 In these situations, you are well advised to consult an attorney.
 Play by the rules and the rules will protect you.

 If you are doing or going to do business in Florida, it makes sense to incorporate here.
 If you are operating in another state and plan to operate here in the future, then it makes sense to incorporate in that state and register in Florida as a foreign corporation.
 This is also called foreign registration and some states use other terms.
 This does not mean a foreign country, just another state.
 The corporation is a domestic corporation in the original incorporation state.